liancheng/amy/README.md

 - Ubuntu 16.04:

   ```
-  $ sudo apt-get install libboost-all-dev libmysqlclient-dev
+  $ sudo apt-get install libboost-all-dev libmysqlclient-dev libasio-dev
   ```

 - FreeBSD 11.0:

   ```
-  $ sudo pkg instal boost-all mysql-connector-c
+  $ sudo pkg instal boost-all mysql-connector-c asio
   ```

 - Mac OS X 10.10:

   ```
-  $ brew install boost mysql-connector-c
+  $ brew install boost mysql-connector-c asio
   ```

-Also, Amy uses [SCons](http://scons.org/) to build examples and tests.
+Also, Amy uses [SCons][scons] to build examples and tests.
 You may either install it using your favorite package manager or using Python `pip`:

 ```
 $ sudo pip install scons